 Field: What is on the road test and how long is the test?

-Lamore: Most families are not aware of the closed course test that the Rhode Island DMV implemented last year due to COVID.
+Lamore: Most families are not aware of the closed course test that the Rhode Island DMV implemented last year.
 Most students have not watched the closed course video that is posted on the Rhode Island DMV website.
 I encourage the family, not just the student, to watch the video.
 By watching the video, students and parents will have a clear understanding of what the DMV’s expectations are regarding the driving test.

 For more information or to enroll today visit AAA.com/DriverTraining.